openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

   * **Enter the password for PLUMgrid:** default is *plumgrid*

-  * **PLUMgrid VIP on the management network to access the PLUMgrid console:**  The IP address for PLUMgrid console, make sure to select an unassigned IP on the management network.
+  * **PLUMgrid VIP on the management network to access the PLUMgrid console:**  The IP address for PLUMgrid console.
+Make sure to select an unassigned IP on the management network.

-  * **Enter the PLUMgrid Fabric Network:** Enter the network that will be used by PLUMgrid Fabric.
+  * **Enter the PLUMgrid Fabric Network:** Enter the network that will be used by PLUMgrid Fabric (without subnet mask).

-  * **Repository for PLUMgrid packages:** Enter IP address of a repo hosting PLUMgrid packages such as LCM.
+  * **Repository for PLUMgrid packages:** Enter IP address of a repo hosting PLUMgrid packages, for example the LCM.

   * **Enter the zone name for PLUMgrid LCM:** If using an LCM enter the zone name specified during its configuration.

-  * **Enter the license for PLUMgrid:** Enter the PLUMgrid license string provided by PLUMgrid support.
+  * **Enter the license for PLUMgrid:** Enter the PLUMgrid license string provided by PLUMgrid Support.

-  * **Enter the interface(s) to be used by GW:** Enter the interfaces that will be used for external connectivity by the PLUMgrid Gateway, comma separated for more than one.
+  * **Enter the interface(s) to be used by GW:** Enter the interfaces that will be used for external connectivity by the PLUMgrid Gateway.
+Comma separated for more than one.

 Deployment Settings
 -------------------